yashverma9/Mobile-bAAnking-The-AA-Way/README.md

 ## Summary

 With the introduction of the Account Aggregator, it’s time to level up the financial applications.
-In this new era of modern technology, customers deserve a more intuitive and engaging digital banking experience.
+In this new era of modern technology, customers deserve a **more intuitive and engaging digital banking experience**.
 Our aim is to introduce that experience!
+We have developed a **new generation of mobile banking app** which is more of a Financial Service Platform than a transaction only platform! **It's rich in user experience, targeted and hyper-personalized for every customer.**

+Above this we have provided a **seamless on-boarding process involving less than a couple of clicks** for the users.

 AA has for sure brought a heavy amount of data into the banking game.
 Everybody will have the data, but how you use it will matter the most.
-This is what we plan on doing with that data:

-Developing a new generation of mobile banking app which is more of a Financial Service Platform than a transaction only platform!
-It will be highly customizable and hyper-personalized.

-Use AA data to create analysis models based on different algorithms.
-This analysis process will help us:
+We used AA data to **create analysis models** based on different algorithms.
+This analysis process helped us:

   1. with **micro segmentation of customers**
-2. convert **data into insights** which becomes intuitive as far as the customer is concerned.
-3. understand a **user’s spend behaviour**.

-Above this we will provide a seamless on-boarding process involving less than a couple of clicks for the users.

-Analysis will help us in the following things:

-#### Micro segmentation of Customers:

-- Divide customers into different DNA types.
+     - Dividing customers into different DNA types.
 Each DNA type reveals a specific customer behaviour.
      - Map new customers into one of the DNA type.
      - Run targeted programs personalized for the users based on their segmentation.
      - Design financial journeys for them
      - Get the most out of every customer!

-#### User Insights:
+  2. convert **data into intuitive insights**
      - Hyper-personalization for each user.
      - Every customer treated in distinctive manner
      - Every user’s screen is unique with financial features.
      - Treat customers with custom nudges intuitively.
      - For example, one user might be seeing a payment due reminder where as another user seeing an investment suggestion as a nudge.

-#### User’s spend behaviour:
+  3. understand a **user’s spend behaviour**.
      - Suggest financial management specifically for each user.
      - For example, how one can better manage their money.
      - or how one can improve their credit score.

 ## Technology Stack